 There are many places you can visit during your trip to Japan that are related to the Imperial Family; there are the famous Meiji Shrine and Imperial Palace in Tokyo, but Kyoto also has many old palaces, temples, and shrines that have a connection with the Japanese royals.

 As seasoned Japan experts, we can help you create your perfect Japan tour including guides who can tell you all you want to know about the Imperial Family of Japan.
-Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!
+Contact us to start planning your unforgettable holiday to this fascinating country.
+Japan is full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!